cleary/ansible-tidalcycles/README.md

 Please note, this *will* replace any existing startup.scd, but keep a backup in the same directory, to allow merge/revert.
 This can be excluded with `--skip-tags "config"`

+It will also check for a newer version of `sclang` (eg if installed from source) and skip package installation if a newer version is found

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-base

 ## vscode